 Clearly, there are all sorts of ways you can violate copyright law by playing music in your business.
 Thankfully, you have options.
 To play the music you'd like to play without the fear of a lawsuit, you need to connect with copyright holders.
 We make that easy.

 At Cloud Cover Music, we have negotiated agreements with copyright holders, so we make sure you can play music without breaking the law.
-Our prices our reasonable, and the peace of mind we deliver is truly priceless.
+Our prices are reasonable, and the peace of mind we deliver is truly priceless.
 Contact us to find out more about our program.

 - Confused by Music Copyright?
 Here Are 5 Things You Definitely Need to Know.
 (March 2018).
 Digital Music News.